 BCA continues to run its programs in all our program sites around the world.
 We continue to monitor the well-being of our students and to offer the best, most immersive experience we can.

-The following are some of the ways that BCA Study Abroad works to maximize the safety of all study abroad program participants.
+Ways BCA Study Abroad works to maximize the safety of all study abroad program participants

 Upon arrival students have an on-site orientation during which they are provided with an introduction to daily life at their specific site, which includes information on dining, public transportation, academic expectations, independent traveling and surrounding attractions.
 The orientation sessions also emphasize what precautions to take on site and the importance of good decision-making when it comes to personal safety.